Zagros Mountains: Type and age of rock

 The mountains are completely of sedimentary origin and are made primarily of limestone.
 In the Elevated Zagros or the Higher Zagros, the Paleozoic rocks can be found mainly in the upper and higher sections of the peaks of the Zagros Mountains, along the Zagros main fault.
 On both sides of this fault, there are Mesozoic rocks, a combination of Triassic (252–201 mya) and Jurassic (201–145 mya) rocks that are surrounded by Cretaceous rocks on both sides.
 The Folded Zagros (the mountains south of the Elevated Zagros and almost parallel to the main Zagros fault) is formed mainly of Tertiary rocks, with the Paleogene (66–23 mya) rocks south of the Cretaceous rocks and then the Neogene (23–2.6 mya) rocks south of the Paleogene rocks.
 The mountains are divided into many parallel sub-ranges (up to 10 or 250 km wide), and orogenically have the same age as the Alps.

 Iran's main oilfields lie in the western central foothills of the Zagros mountain range.
-The southern ranges of the Fars Province have somewhat lower summits, reaching 4000 m.
+The southern ranges of the Fars province have somewhat lower summits, reaching 4000 m.
 They contain some limestone rocks showing abundant marine fossils.

+Highest peaks

+The peaks that are at least 3800 meters high and have a topographic prominence of at least 300 meters:

 History

 The Zagros Mountains have significant ancient history.
 They were occupied by early humans since the Lower Paleolithic Period.
 The earliest human fossils discovered in Zagros belongs to Neanderthals and come from Shanidar Cave, Bisitun Cave, and Wezmeh Cave.
 The remains of ten Neanderthals, dating from around 65,000–35,000 years ago, have been found in the Shanidar Cave.
 The cave also contains two later "proto-Neolithic" cemeteries, one of which dates back about 10,600 years and contains 35 individuals.
+Iran's Middle Paleolithic sites are mostly located in the Zagros.
+Mousterian stone tools can be found at these cave sites.
 Evidence from later Upper Paleolithic and Epipaleolithic occupations come from Yafteh Cave, Kaldar Cave near Khoramabad, and Warwasi, Malaverd near Kermanshah, Kenacheh Cave in Kurdistan, Boof Cave in Fars and a number of other caves and rock shelters.
+The Upper Paleolithic is characterized by Baradostian and Zarzian stone tools.
+Compared to the Mousterian the Baradostian shows an increase in the number of tool types as well as a greater emphasis on tool making techniques.

 Signs of early agriculture date back as far as 9000 BC in the foothills of the mountains.
 Some settlements later grew into cities, eventually named Anshan and Susa; Jarmo is one archaeological site in this area.
 Some of the earliest evidence of wine production has been discovered in the mountains; both the settlements of Hajji Firuz Tepe and Godin Tepe have given evidence of wine storage dating between 3500 and 5400 BC.